YerongAI/Office-Tool/README.md

 # Office Tool Plus
-Office Tool Plus is a tool for managing, downloading, installing and activating Office.
+Office Tool Plus is a tool for managing, downloading and installing Office.
 Based on Microsoft's Office Deployment Tool.
-You can custom configure your Office installation, or download offline files to install Office.
+You can customize configure your Office installation, or download offline files to install Office.
-What's more, you can manage your installed Office, change update channel, add language pack and custom uninstall Office.
+What's more, you can manage your installed Office, change update channel, add language pack and customize uninstall Office.

 ### [Download](https://otp.landian.la) Office Tool Plus